-- model: Type of the weighting potential model, either mesh or pad. - file\name: Location of file containing the weighting potential in one of the supported field file formats.
+- model : Type of the weighting potential model, either mesh or pad. - file\name : Location of file containing the weighting potential in one of the supported field file formats.
 Only used if the model parameter has the value mesh. - field\mapping: Description of the mapping of the field onto the sensor or pixel cell.
-Possible values are PIXEL\FULL, indicating that the map spans the full 2D plane and the field is centered around the pixel center, PIXEL\HALF\TOP or PIXEL\HALF\BOTTOM indicating that the field only contains only one half-axis along y, HALF\LEFT or HALF\RIGHT indicating that the field only contains only one half-axis along x, or PIXEL\QUADRANT\I, PIXEL\QUADRANT\II, PIXEL\QUADRANT\III, PIXEL\QUADRANT\IV stating that the field only covers the respective quadrant of the 2D pixel plane.
+Possible values are PIXEL\FULL, indicating that the map spans the full 2D plane and the field is centered around the pixel center, PIXEL\HALF\TOP or PIXEL\HALF\BOTTOM indicating that the field only contains only one half-axis along y, HALF\LEFT or HALF\RIGHT indicating that the field only contains only one half-axis along x, or PIXEL\QUADRANT\I, PIXEL\QUADRANT\II, PIXEL\QUADRANT\II, PIXEL\QUADRANT\IV stating that the field only covers the respective quadrant of the 2D pixel plane.
 In addition, the PIXEL\FULL\INVERSE mode allows loading full-plane field maps which are not centered around a pixel cell but the corner between pixels.
 Only used if the model parameter has the value mesh. - field\scale: Scaling factor of the weighting potential in x- and y-direction.
-By default, the scaling factors are set to {1, 1} and the field is used with its physical extent stated in the field data file. - field\offset: Offset of the field in x- and y-direction.
-With this parameter and the mapping mode SENSOR, the field can be shifted e.g. by half a pixel pitch to accommodate for fields which have been simulated starting from the pixel center.
-The shift is applied in positive direction of the respective coordinate.
+By default, the scaling factors are set to {1, 1} and the field is used with its physical extent stated in the field data file. - potential\depth : Thickness of the weighting potential region.
+The weighting potential is set to zero in the region below the potential\depth.
+Defaults to the full sensor thickness.
 Only used if the model parameter has the value mesh. - ignore\field\dimensions: If set to true, a wrong dimensionality of the input field is ignored, otherwise an exception is thrown.
 Defaults to false. - output\plots: Determines if output plots should be generated.
-Disabled by default. - output\plots\steps: Number of bins along the z-direction for which the weighting potential is evaluated.
+Disabled by default. - output\plots\steps : Number of bins along the z-direction for which the weighting potential is evaluated.
 Defaults to 500 bins and is only used if output\plots is enabled. - output\plots\position: 2D Position in x and y at which the weighting potential is evaluated along the z-axis.
 By default, the potential is plotted for the position in the pixel center, i.e. (0, 0).
 This parameter only affects the 1D weighting potential histogram.
 Only used if output\plots is enabled. - output\plots\zcut: Position along the sensor z axis at which the 2D x-y weighting potential profile is evaluated.
 Defaults to 0um, i.e. the center plane of the sensor.